Restaurant Night Fundraisers: Are They Worth It?

 - Texas Roadhouse

-If your restaurant doesn’t have gift cards available on RaiseRight, no worries—you can still earn by using a universal prepaid card to pay for your dinner!
+If your preferred restaurant isn't available on RaiseRight, you can still earn by using a universal prepaid card from RaiseRight to pay for your meal.

-Even better, RaiseRight offers more than just restaurants—there are hundreds more brands across all categories, from gas to groceries, clothing, entertainment, travel, and more.
-No matter your shopping habits or lifestyle, you'll find the brands you know and love on RaiseRight.
-That means anyone can easily support your organization by fundraising with RaiseRight!
+Even better, RaiseRight offers more than just restaurants.
+There are hundreds more brands across all categories, from gas to groceries, clothing, entertainment, travel, and more!
+It's the #1 way to fundraise with everyday purchases:

 Start earning with RaiseRight